clementvidon/vim-reselect-two/README.md

 ### Description

-In addition to the well known *gv* which reselect the last VISUAL Selection, you can press *gb* to reselect the previous VISUAL Selection, the one that is overwritten by *gv* when a new selection is done.
+In addition to the well known *gv* which reselect the last VISUAL Selection, you can press *gV* to reselect the previous VISUAL Selection, the one that is overwritten by *gv* when a new selection is done.

 ### Get Started